Switzerland

 How do you handle Swiss regulatory content?

-Regulatory matters such as FINMA actions, SIX Swiss Exchange proceedings, and Swiss legal issues generate specific digital content that requires careful management.
+At the same time, local regulatory matters require incredibly careful management.
+Issues like FINMA actions, SIX Swiss Exchange proceedings, and Swiss legal battles create tough digital footprints.
 We assess each situation and pursue de-indexing, suppression, or contextualisation as needed.
 For content processed under Swiss law, we use the revised nDSG as the primary framework.
 For content indexed by EU-based processors, we pursue parallel GDPR Article 17 requests.
 Both routes are often available to Zurich-based clients simultaneously.

 Can you address AI summaries about Zurich-based executives?